dmdavids/SymptomManagementServer/README.md

 Coursera Mobile Cloud Computing with Android Capstone REST Spring Server project 2014

 This is the cloud server app for the matching Symptom Management App project.
-Documentation for this project and for the app can be found in the App's repository.
+Documentation for this project and for the app can be found in the App's repository at https://github.com/dmdavids/SymptomManagementApp

-Symptom Management App at https://github.com/dmdavids/SymptomManagementApp

-Note: Database requires Mongo DB.
-Expected to run on local network from Eclipse workspace only.
-This code and keystore are not meant to used in production environment.
+A "real" server would have significantly more security and other privacy requirements due to health regulations.
+This server is implemented as a local server in the Eclipse environment.
+This server implements Spring Security and OAuth2 but the certificates and keystore are not meant to used in production environment.
 This is a demo project only.

 LICENSE